hai-vr/documentation/docs/basis/hvr/face-tracking/index.md

 It requires the use of VRCFaceTracking, because it's the quickest way to get something working that existing face tracking users may already have set up on their machine.

+This guide assumes you're already familiar with VRCFaceTracking and your own hardware.

 ## Prepare VRCFaceTracking

+### If you already play VRC

 To set up face tracking, we need to put a fake OSC file that VRCFaceTracking will read when loading your Basis avatar.
 - Download [this JSON file](pathname:///assets/basis-hvr/avtr_00000000-d7dc-4a90-ab09-000000000000.json) (*Right-click > Save link as...*)
 - Put this file in the following folder:
   - `C:\Users\<your_user>\AppData\LocalLow\VRChat\vrchat\OSC\usr_<any_vrc_user>\Avatars\`
+  - The name of the JSON file must be `avtr_00000000-d7dc-4a90-ab09-000000000000.json`

+### If you don't play VRC

+If you don't play VRC:

+- Download [this JSON file](pathname:///assets/basis-hvr/avtr_00000000-d7dc-4a90-ab09-000000000000.json) (*Right-click > Save link as...*)
+- Create the following folder structure:
+  - `C:\Users\<your_user>\AppData\LocalLow\VRChat\vrchat\OSC\usr_4d5721e5-89b1-4313-aa2d-dfc0e9dbb555\Avatars\`
+  - *Note: `4d5721e5-89b1-4313-aa2d-dfc0e9dbb555` is a randomly generated GUID; it really doesn't matter what value is.*
+- Put the JSON in that folder you've just created.
   - The name of the JSON file must be `avtr_00000000-d7dc-4a90-ab09-000000000000.json`

 ## Set up your avatar